0xPolygon/cdk/README.md

 ### Build locally

-You can locally build CDK CLI + cdk-node with:
+You can locally build a production release of CDK CLI + cdk-node with:

 ```
-cargo build
+make build
 ```

+### Run locally

-Or build and run with:
+You can build and run a debug release locally using:

 ```
 cargo run
 ```

+It will build and run both binaries.
 You will need to provide the necessary parameters.

 ## Contributing